PreyasiShah18/Secure-Cloud-Vault/README.md

 ## AWS S3 Bucket Management System

+In an era where data breaches are increasingly common, I aimed to develop a web application that prioritized data security and user privacy.
 This project involved setting up a secure file management system using Amazon Web Services (AWS) S3 buckets.
 The goal was to create a platform where users could securely register, log in, and upload/download files.

 ### AWS Setup